Common Career Mistakes and How to Avoid Them

 - Attend professional meetings

-- Join online forums and communities related to your field
+- Join online forums that are related to your subject

 - Participate in employee resource groups